1breynolds/Beacon-bot/README.md

 # **3am Discord Bot**

-Welcome to the **3am Discord Bot**, a custom-built bot designed to enhance engagement, streamline server management, and create a more interactive and inclusive experience for members.
-This bot offers a variety of features, ranging from automated role management to real-time activity tracking, ensuring your server runs smoothly while keeping members engaged.
+The **3am Discord Bot** is a powerful, modular, and fully customizable bot designed to enhance server management, encourage member engagement, and maintain a safe and interactive environment for your community.

 ---

-## **Features**
+## ⚙️ Features Overview

 ### 1. **Custom Welcome Messages**
-- Sends personalized welcome messages to new members in a designated channel.
+- Sends personalized messages to new members in a designated welcome channel.
-- Makes new users feel valued and introduces them to the server.
+- Creates a warm and inclusive atmosphere from the start.

 ### 2. **Auto Role Assignment**
-- Automatically assigns a default role to new members upon joining the server.
+- Automatically gives a default role when members join.
-- Helps streamline server moderation and onboarding.
+- Helps with onboarding and basic permissions setup.

 ### 3. **Invite Tracker**
-- Tracks which invite link was used by a new member to join.
+- Tracks which invite code was used by new members.
+- Enables invite leaderboard systems or referral programs.

+### 4. **Ticketing System**
-- Allows admins to monitor invite activity and reward members for community growth.
+- Allows users to create and manage private support tickets.

-### 4. **Ticket System**
-- Implements a ticketing system for private support or member inquiries.
+- Great for handling mod support, server issues, or general inquiries.
-- Members can create, manage, and close tickets with ease.

-### 5. **Private Rooms**
+### 5. **Private Voice Rooms**
-- Allows members to create temporary private voice channels for their own groups.
+- Lets members generate their own private voice channels.
-- Channels are automatically deleted after a period of inactivity.
+- Temporary rooms auto-delete after inactivity.

 ### 6. **Server Member Count**
-- Displays the real-time member count in a designated channel or message.
+- Updates a channel/message with the server's live member count.
-- Keeps everyone updated on the server’s growth.
+- Keeps community growth visible.

-### 7. **Real-Time Role Updates Based on Activity**
+### 7. **Activity-Based Role System**
-- Dynamically updates member roles as they reach specific activity thresholds.
+- Dynamically rewards users with roles as they become more active.
-- Encourages engagement and rewards active members.
+- Encourages chat participation and loyalty.

 ### 8. **Reaction Roles**
-- Lets members assign themselves roles by reacting to specific messages.
+- Members can self-assign roles by reacting to specific messages.
-- Provides flexibility for members to join groups or access special channels.
+- Ideal for opt-in pings, access to channels, or interest groups.

+---

+## 🛡️ New Moderation Features

+### 9. **Image Moderation**
+- Automatically scans image and GIF attachments using the Sightengine API.
+- Detects and removes content flagged as:
+  - NSFW / Nudity
+  - Weapons
+  - Alcohol / Drugs

+### 10. **Mod-Log Channel**
+- All deleted or flagged images are logged to a `#mod-log` channel.
+- Includes user ID, reason, and original attachment URL.

+### 11. **Strike System (Escalation)**
+- Offenders are given **strikes** for flagged content.
+- Escalation logic:
+  - 1 Strike: Warning (DM)
+  - 2 Strikes: 10-minute timeout
+  - 3 Strikes: Kick
+  - 4+ Strikes: Permanent ban
+- Strikes are tracked in `data/strikes.json`.

+### 12. **Flagged User Leaderboard**
+- Slash command: `/flagged-leaderboard`
+- Shows top users with the most moderation strikes.
+- Great for transparency and spotting repeat offenders.

+---